core-wg/too-many-reqs/draft-ietf-core-too-many-reqs.md

 a back-off period after which a client can try the request again.

-While a server may not be able to response to one kind of request, it may be able to respond to a request of different kind, even from the same client.
+While a server may not be able to response to one kind of request, it may be able to response to a request of different kind, even from the same client.
 Therefore the back-off period applies only to similar requests.
 For the purpose of this response code, a request is similar if it has the same method and Request-URI.
 Also if a client is sending